Social Media Strategy for Small Businesses

 Graphics: You can utilise free/paid tools to create appealing graphics for social posts.
 Canva, PicMonkey, A Color Story, etc., are some of the great options.
 This way, you omit the dependency on graphic designers.

 Content curation: It’s hard to find new content ideas every day.
 Content curation tools can help you with trending topics.
-Pocket, Flipboard, BuzzSumo are some great tools to find new content opportunities for your social channels.
+Pocket, Flipboard, and BuzzSumo is excellent tools for finding new content opportunities for your social channels.

-If you don’t want a detailed analysis for small businesses, it’s highly recommended to avoid investing in third-party tools.
+If you don’t want a detailed analysis of small businesses, avoiding investing in third-party tools is highly recommended.

-Instead, you can utilise the insights from social platforms and use them to build, evaluate your efforts and strategise your further actions.
+Instead, you can use the insights from social platforms to build, evaluate your efforts, and strategise your actions.

 4 – Know your Audience

-After your social platform selection is made, it’s time to understand your audience to build an effective social media marketing strategy.
+After your social platform selection, it’s time to understand your audience to build an effective social media marketing strategy.